agarwalarpit/multikinect/README.md

 <h2> Parallel usage with pyusb </h2>

-Input:

 If you also want to use pyusb to play with the Kinect, you will need libusb-1.0.8 (it seems).
 Install it via homebrew and then define the _lib variable before finding the usb device:

 Output: